 This Removal Video demonstrates another menstrual cup removal technique known as the 'Hot Dog in a Bun' method.

 The stem on the JuJu cup has been designed to be flexible yet strong.
 Please don't;

 - Attempt to remove your JuJu cup by pulling excessively on the stem without releasing the suction seal as this will increase the suction and make removal more difficult.

 - Dig long fingernails into the stem as this may cause tears in the stem.

-If you are still unable to remove your cup after a number of attempts, please seek help from a doctor your local emergency department.
+You may wish to refer to our article on what to do if your menstrual cup feels stuck.
+If you are still unable to remove your cup after a number of attempts, please seek help from a doctor or your local emergency department.